greatnam/Marlin-Ender3-SKR-1.3-Firmware/README.md

 - The hotend and bed have been PID tuned for the Ender hardware.
 It is however highly recommended to tune the bed yourself by running: M303 E-1 S60 C8 U
 - S-curve acceleration was turned on to smooth movement.
 This should provide a minor improvement to print quality.
 - TMC debugging commands, PID tuning menus, and a few other small tweaks that don't affect prints were enabled.

+Just want the firmware and don't want to have to install anything?
+[Download it here.](https://github.com/thatguyyoulove/Marlin-Ender3-SKR-1.3-Firmware/releases)

+Note: If you have any errors about your TMCStepper library version after updating this firmware then delete the .piolibdeps folder.
+It will get rebuilt on the next build with the newest TMCSteeper library version.
 ---
 # Marlin 3D Printer Firmware